 Social Security Eligibility Requirements

-In order to gain eligibility for Social Security benefits, you must earn at least 40 “credits,” which works out to 10 years.
-That means you have to be part of the workforce for at least a decade to become an eligible earner.
-The longer you delay your benefits, the more you’ll receive when you finally take them.
+In order to be eligible for Social Security benefits, you must earn at least 40 “credits,” which works out to 10 years.
+That means you have to pay income taxes for at least 10 years (they don’t have to be consecutive) to receive a Social Security check when you retire.

 |Full Retirement Age|